 I went five years without using a protein powder because I couldn’t find one that met my dietary needs.
 I finally decided enough was enough and formulated The Myers Way® Paleo Protein powders!

-These Paleo Proteins are the only truly pure protein powders on the market and are sourced from grass-fed cattle.
+These Paleo Proteins are packed with 21 grams of clean protein sourced from non-GMO, grass-fed cattle.
 The Myers Way® Paleo Protein powders do not contain gluten, dairy, sugar, or artificial sweeteners, and there are no additives, preservatives, dyes, or other toxic ingredients.

-I have some every morning, which helps me start my day on the right foot.
+I take a scoop every morning, which helps me start my day on the right foot.
 Adding a protein boost to your diet is easy with The Myers Way® Paleo Protein powders.